 I love a good stuffed crust pizza.

-How is Stuffed Crust Pizza Made?
+How To Make Stuffed Crust Pizza

 I was concerned about the cheese oozing out during baking, but it was fine.

-No cheese was lost in the making of this pizza.
+Absolutely no cheese was lost in the making of this pizza.

-The cheese is a mix of provolone and muenster (my favorite for pizza) and of course, mozzarella , with most of the cheese intentionally layered on the toppings as opposed to underneath.
+The cheese is a mix of provolone and muenster (my favorite for pizza) and of course, mozzarella, with most of the cheese intentionally layered on the toppings as opposed to underneath.
 I don’t know why; I just like it that way.

 Here’s your printable-